© Crown copyright 2021

 - water for injections

 Solution for injection.
-The solution is colourless to slightly brown, clear to slightly opaque and particle free.
+The solution is colourless to slightly brown, clear to slightly opaque.

 Pack sizes (not all pack sizes may be marketed):